Pre-colonial Timor: The Timorese in their region

 The later Timorese were not seafarers, rather they were land focused peoples who did not make contact with other islands and peoples by sea.
 Timor was part of a region of small islands with small populations of similarly land-focused peoples that now make up eastern Indonesia.
 Contact with the outside world was via networks of foreign seafaring traders from as far as China and India that served the archipelago.
 Outside products brought to the region included metal goods, rice, fine textiles, and coins exchanged for local spices, sandalwood, deer horn, bees' wax, and slaves.

 Indianized Hindu-Buddhist kingdoms (3rd century – 16th century)

-Historic Indosphere cultural influence zone of Greater India for transmission of elements of Indian elements such as the honorific titles, naming of people, naming of places, mottos of organizations and educational institutes as well as adoption of Hinduism, Buddhism, Indian architecture, martial arts, Indian music and dance, traditional Indian clothing, and Indian cuisine, a process which has also been aided by the ongoing historic expansion of Indian diaspora.
+Historic Indosphere cultural influence zone of Greater India for transmission of elements of Indian elements such as the honorific titles, naming of people, naming of places, mottos of organisations and educational institutes as well as adoption of Hinduism, Buddhism, Indian architecture, martial arts, Indian music and dance, traditional Indian clothing, and Indian cuisine, a process which has also been aided by the ongoing historic expansion of Indian diaspora.
+Timor is outside but close to this sphere.